ksimoens/Global-Biodiversity-Patterns/README.md

 ## Instructions

 This GitHub repository contains all information on the simulations of the Mechanistic Model of Worm and Tittensor (2018).
-The code is executable and detailed instructions on its use is available in the README files.
+The code is executable, and detailed instructions on its use are available in the README files.
 The project contains multiple branches.
 Only a few are fully commented.
 Other branches are unfinished attempts not relevant for the thesis results.

 ### Finished branches